What does the AWMC Journey look like?

 Who judges the competition?

 Performances will be judged by a panel of theatre professionals.

 What happens after each round of competition?

-Following the Preliminaries, twelve (12) students will be selected to advance to the Regional finals and receive master classes in preparation.
-The top two (2) students at the Regional Finals will receive cash prizes an all-expense paid trip to New York City for a chance to compete in the National Finals.
+Following auditions, eight to twelve students will be selected to advance to Regional Finals and receive master classes in preparation.
+The top three students at Regional Finals will receive cash prizes, and the top two will receive an all-expenses paid trip to New York City for a chance to compete at the National Finals.

 If I am one of the top two (2) students at the Regional Finals, will my parent(s) be included on the trip?

 Are there any additional costs once I get to New York?

 No, but you may bring enough funds to purchase souvenirs.

 Can my family/friends attend the competition?